POS-CWS/AIS-linker/README.md

 A tool for overlaying AIS tracks on photobot images, and recording vessel traffic.

 #### Setup
-This tool requires Python 3 with PyQt5 added.
+This tool requires Python 3 with the PyQt5 library added.

 While this tool can be downloaded and used anywhere, it relies on a number of folders and files in its local folder.
 When multiple people use this tool, it is highly recommended to use it from a single networked location accessable to everyone using it.